Neutrinomic/icp-academy/_articles/introduction-to-components-of-defi-vectors.md

 - Facilitates automation by handling middleware and virtualization.
 - Ensures decentralized control through DAO or principal-based governance.

-Each component—Vectors, Nodes, and Modules—works harmoniously within the Pylon Canister, enabling seamless token flows across the Internet Computer and beyond.
+Each component; Vectors, Nodes, and Modules; works harmoniously within the Pylon Canister, enabling seamless token flows across the Internet Computer and beyond.

 ---